 For a batch that is serving 8, you could safely use up to 16g of Korean chilli flakes.
 To be on the safe side (considering the fresh chilli) I would suggest 12gish.

 Of course, none of this takes into account the fructose content of what you’re putting the chilli crisp on.
-Keep that in mind if you malabsorb fructose.
+Keep that in mind if you malabsorb fructose – it will need to be served with a low fructose meal.

 Important safety tips for your low FODMAP chilli oil

-Ginger and spring onions in oil are a botulism risk.
-A small risk, but a risk nonetheless.
+Ginger and spring onions in oil present a botulism risk.
+A small risk, but a risk nonetheless (given that botulism can be fatal).
 In order to minimise any risk, the following tips should be adhered to.

 - Ensure the spring onions are cooked until completely crispy (but not burnt).
 This helps minimise the risk from the spring onion.

 - The ginger is raw, so there’s not much we can do about that.
-If you’re concerned, you can cook the ginger with the spring onions.
-I would suggest adding the ginger when the oil is about 3/4 done.
+If you’re concerned, you can cook the ginger with the spring onions or omit.

 - Don’t leave the oil on the bench for hours to cool.
 Cool it quickly and then place it straight into the fridge.
 Botulism spores can grow at room temperature.